btholt/complete-intro-to-react-v9/lessons/04-core-react-concepts/A-jsx.md

 ## Run the API Server

 Open a new terminal and navigate to the `api` directory.
 Note that this server is _outside_ your project directory.
 You'll need to install the dependencies with `npm install`.
-After that, you can start the server by running `node api/server.js`.
+After that, you can start the server by running `npm run dev`.
 You need both servers running at the same time.
 Your Vite server will intercept `api` and `public` calls and reroute them to your API server!

 Now let's add images to our Pizza.